LasCC/Creative-blog/README.md

 # Features!

-  - Beautifull interface with a clean dashboard
+  - Beautiful interface with a clean dashboard
   - Out of the box experience

 # Tech part